 The Corporation sponsors a dividend reinvestment and share purchase plan.
 Under the plan, all holders of record of common stock are eligible to participate in the plan.
 Participants in the plan may direct the plan administrator to invest cash dividends declared with respect to all or any portion of their common stock.
 Participants may also make optional cash payments that will be invested through the plan.
-All cash dividends and optional cash payments will be used to purchase common stock of the Corporation in the open market, from newly-issued shares, from shares held in treasury, in negotiated transactions, or in any combination of the foregoing.
+All cash dividends paid to the plan administrator are invested within 30 days of cash dividend payment date.
+Cash dividends and optional cash payments will be used to purchase common stock of the Corporation in the open market, from newly-issued shares, from shares held in treasury, in negotiated transactions, or in any combination of the foregoing.
 The purchase price of the shares of common stock is based on the average market price.
 All administrative costs are borne by the Corporation.

+For the year ended December 31, 2018, 3,387 shares were purchased under the Plan.
+Regular cash dividends of \$0.080 per share were declared on December 11, 2018 and paid on January 15, 2019.
+Regular cash dividends of \$0.075 per share were declared on June 12, 2018 and paid on July 17, 2018.
 For the year ended December 31, 2017, 3,699 shares were purchased under the Plan.
-Regular cash dividends of \$0.07 per share were declared on December 13, 2017 and paid on January 16, 2018.
+Regular cash dividends of \$0.07 per share were declared on December 13, 2017, 3,699 shares were purchased under the Plan.
+Regular cash dividends of \$0.065 per share were declared on December 13, 2017 and paid on January 16, 2018.
 Regular cash dividends of \$0.065 per share were declared on June 13, 2017 and paid on July 17, 2017.
-For the year ended December 31, 2016, 6,787 shares were purchased under the Plan.
-Regular cash dividends of \$0.065 per share were declared on January 17, 2016.
-Regular cash dividends of \$0.065 per share were declared on January 17, 2016.
-Regular cash dividends of \$0.065 per share were declared on June 14, 2016 and paid on January 17, 2016.